nfdi4cat/voc4cat/README.md

 - for releases by date-tag `https://w3id.org/nfdi4cat/voc4cat/{release-tag}/voc4cat_{NUMERIC-ID}.ttl`<BR>for example https://w3id.org/nfdi4cat/voc4cat/v2023-08-17/voc4cat_0000123

 In addition to the specific versions, an [index page](https://nfdi4cat.github.io/voc4cat/) is generated that links to all tagged releases.
-It is placed at the root of gh-pages.
+It is placed at the root of the gh-pages branch.

 To see how voc4cat rates in the [qSKOS](https://github.com/cmader/qSKOS) quality checks, you can use this link to the [SKOS testing tool](http://skos-play.sparna.fr/skos-testing-tool/test?url=https://nfdi4cat.github.io/voc4cat/dev/voc4cat.ttl&rules=anr,chr,dcc,dlv,el,hr,husv,ilc,ipl,ml,mri,ncl,oc,oilt,ol,otc,rc,rrc,strc,tchbc,uc,ucil,urc&format=html).